 - Reduce heat and add onion, peppers, garlic, and smoked sausage, cook until veggies are tender.
 Remove from pan.

-- Pour wine into skillet to deglaze, and slowly add heavy cream, heat till just bubbling.
+- Pour wine into the skillet to deglaze, and slowly add heavy cream, heat till just bubbling.

 - Add meat and veggies to sauce.
 Mix together and then stir in pasta.